mmu-webdesign/Level4-web-term-1/CSS/css02/12-background-images.md

 - `repeat-y` — repeat vertically.
 - `repeat` — the default; repeat in both directions.

-As usual, if you do not add one of the values the borwser uses the default - hence our star image repeats in both directions.
+As usual, if you do not add one of the values the browser uses the default - hence our star image repeats in both directions.

 <!-- div class="exercise" -->